 A Catholic who has attempted marriage without the blessing of the Catholic Church may not be given the Holy Eucharist until the marriage is blessed by the Church.

 Parents preparing their children for first communion should adhere to the following rules:

-1. All candidates to first communion must be children of registered member of the St. Sharbel Church.
+1. All candidates for first communion must be children of registered members of the St. Sharbel Church.

 2. All candidates must have completed formation years at St. Sharbel Religious education program (Level 1 and Level 2) and are able to read and write.

-3. Parents must attend the required meetings pertaining to the first communion preparation
+3. Parents must attend the required meetings pertaining to first communion preparation.

 Your cooperation in preparing the children to receive the Body and Blood of our Lord Jesus Christ is imperative.